 ExpressVPN is our top choice for the best all-round VPN on the Mac (and iPhone VPN).
 The firm's dedicated app is intuitive and very user-friendly, featuring a one-click option for connecting, as well as some advanced options.

 There’s also a very good iOS app and Safari browser extension, so you get a complete Mac VPN experience.
 That goes equally for US-based users and those around the world, with the ExpressVPN Mac app supporting multiple languages including German, Spanish, Russian, Japanese and many more.

 Guaranteed no logs, rigorous encryption and a trigger-happy kill switch for any breaches in security mean it's certainly strong.
-But it's the added little extras that make CyberGhost stand out from the rest.
-Wanting to unlock Netflix with your VPN, or Hulu, BBC iPlayer, YouTube or something else?
+But it's the added little extras that make CyberGhost worthy of a place on your shortlist.
+Wanting to unlock Netflix with your VPN, or Hulu, YouTube or something else?
 No worries, as CyberGhost will automatically connect you to the server best poised for the purpose.
 It can also block ads, trackers and malicious websites.

 CyberGhost has recently improved its interface - previously one of main gripes with this Mac VPN.
 Now that only gives us room to moan about the odd bit of clogging, which lead to reduced speeds from servers in the far reaches of the globe.
 There's still room for improvement on website-based support pages, too - an area where ExpressVPN has everybody else licked.

 - Getting back to basics: what is a VPN?

 What is the best Mac VPN in 2021?